raziber/embedded-project-template/README.md

-# laser-tag
+# embedded-project-template
-A custom laser tag system
+A project template for embedded systems like Arduino and ESPs.
+Incorporates PlatformIO as well as GTest.